-Vendors will be removed from hold when the vendor has paid the fee; or temporarily when an agency must process an individual purchase order in the TEAM automated purchasing system under \$1,000.
+Vendors will be removed from hold when the vendor has paid the fee; or temporarily when an agency must process an individual purchase order in the wvOASIS system under \$1,000.
 An agency's request to temporarily remove a vendor from hold must be made in writing to the Purchasing Division indicating the reason for this action.